po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/21-Evr_Git-Guide/README.md

   ```bash
   git add .
   ```

 * To see the project changes to be committed, use `git status`.
 This will show a list of the files that have been staged.

   ```bash
   git status
   ```

-* To commit the changes, use `git commit` and add a commit message.
+* To commit the changes, use `git commit -m` and add a commit message.
 A good commit message should describe the changes made.

   ```bash
   git commit -m "Add index.html and style.css files"
   ```

 * If successful, you will receive a message indicating the number of files changed similar to the message below.

   ![The message will indicate the number of files changed.](./assets/image-3.png)